standardnotes/snjs/README.md

 1. `node test-server.js`
 2. Open browser to `http://localhost:9001/test/test.html`.

+_Note:_ Many tests involve registering for a new account as part of the `beforeEach` block for that test suite.
+Each account registration call takes close to 1 second, as key generation with Argon2 is tuned to take close to 1 second.
+However, this will depend on machine performance.
+If a test fails due to timeout being exceeded, please increase the timeout for that test.

 ## Notes
 - SNJS uses an asynchronous API.
 All functions are asynchronous, and return immediately even if they have not finished.
 Add `.then()` to every call to be notified of the result, or use `await` if you don't want to use callbacks.
 -